EvoBioWolf/2024_CORVID_demography/README.md

 All analyses are conducted using LRZ BioHPC, LRZ CM2, and LRZ AI clusters.
 Pipeline written by Chyiyin Gwee (contact chyiyingwee[@]gmail.com)

-`pipeline.md` documents steps in the following order (with the corresponding scripts in bracket):
+`pipeline.md` in the following order (with the corresponding scripts in bracket):
+`tip: use sidebar to skip to a particular analysis of the markdown`

 * Raw data processing (1.1*-1.3*)
 * Variant calling (1.4*)